mastaehe/bonsaiai.github.io/README.md

 ## Frequently Asked Questions
 --------------------------

-**What is this source code stufff?
+**What is this source code stuff?
 Where can I see the actual documentation?**

 You'll want to go to http://docs.bons.ai/ for the compiled version.
 This project shows the source code we used to generate it so that you can submit issues or pull requests to it.